Uber's popularity surges; business travelers avoiding taxis

 Uber connects travelers with various cars through its smartphone app.
 Some drivers work for car service companies; others spend a few hours driving their personal cars on the side for some extra money.

 Business travelers might be quickly moving toward Uber, but their employers have some major concerns.

 Mike McCormick, executive director of the Global Business Travel Association, notes that many companies are worried about issues of safety and liability.
 Depending on the city, Uber drivers aren't necessarily regulated by government taxi licensing authorities.
-Both Uber and competitor Lyft insure their drivers during paid rides and also require the drivers to carry personal auto insurance that covers them the rest of the time.
+Big limousine or airport shuttle companies carry insurance; individuals moonlighting as drivers don't always.
+McCormick says that becomes a liability and "duty of care" issue for companies sending workers on trips.